gasparesganga/gasparesganga.com/labs/php-shapefile/index.md

     $Shapefile = new ShapefileReader('example.shp');
     foreach ($Shapefile as $i => $Geometry) {
         /*
-            Do something with $Geometry here....
+            Do something with $Geometry here...
             $i contains the record number.
         */
     }